 Loyalty programs, while not a new concept, have become a topic of discussion once again thanks to advanced features, new strategies, and proven benefits.
 The new loyalty program model allows consumers to earn points and perks by becoming brand advocates through social media promotion, website interactions, product reviews, friend referrals, and other guided customer behavior.
-But, do customer loyalty programs really work?
+But, do Kundenbindungsprogramme really work?
 The simple answer is yes.

 How does a Loyalty Program work?

 Customer engagement is at the heart of every successful loyalty program.
 As a smart marketer, you must ensure that your customers are gaining constant value out of their relationship with your brand.
 What’s the purpose of an effective loyalty program?
 To incentivize their loyalty, keep them coming back for more and strengthen your relationship with them.
 How do you do that?
 By offering personalized and relevant rewards.
 Apart from this, get them excited with product launches and updates, gamification, reward them for sharing their purchases on social media, offer free shipping, delight them with birthday surprises, make them feel like VIPs with exclusive offers, and give them an opportunity to support a cause or charity.

 Well designed and executed customer loyalty programs work at all times.
 You have to go above and beyond traditional ‘card only’ loyalty programs to ensure continuous and repeated value to your most profitable customers.
 Some of the best loyalty programs reward customers for their engagement with the brand over the long term.
 Modern customers are constantly expecting personalized messages, relevant rewards, mobile apps, and partner programs as a way to engage with the brands they love.
 So, if the loyalty program is enticing, encouraging, and economical, they’ll reward you many times over with increased revenues, referrals, and retention.

 However, here is a closer look at the benefits of customer loyalty and the drawbacks of loyalty programs: